 Albert, J.; Granell, J.; Tavera, R. On the Mechanism of the Cyclopalladation Reaction of Benzyl-benzylidene-Amine with Palladium(II)acetate in Acetic acid.
 J. Organomet.
 Chem.
 2003, 667, 192-196.

-Avoid breathing dust/fume/gas/mist/vapours/spray.
-Wear protective gloves and eye/face protection.
+Keep only in original container.
+Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Immediately call a POISON CENTER/doctor Wash contaminated clothing before reuse.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Immediately call a POISON CENTER or doctor/physician.
+Absorb spillage to prevent material damage.